 MS in Financial Economics

-In the Master of Science in Financial Economics program, learning economic theory is just the beginning.
-Students will explore practical tools and techniques, gaining the expertise to analyze global economic change.
-It’s their pathway to careers that focus on modeling financial markets, forecasting trends, and elevating decision-making across the public and private sectors.
+In the Master of Science in Financial Economics program, learning economic theory is only the beginning.
+Students develop advanced analytical, quantitative, and data-driven skills to interpret global financial markets and evaluate economic change.
+Through rigorous training in financial modeling, asset pricing, risk analysis, and forecasting, graduates are prepared to make informed, strategic decisions across the public and private sectors.

 Admissions Criteria for All Advanced Academic Programs